RETURN-project/makeDataCube/README.md

 The corresponding `Dockerfile` is also available in [`inst/docker/Dockerfile`](/inst/docker/Dockerfile).

+Keep in mind that these images cannot and should not include your credentials.
+Click [here](https://github.com/RETURN-project/mdcquickinstall) for a shortcut to include your credentials in your own Docker image.

 #### Install using a Singularity image

 If you are more comfortable with Singularity, we pushed [an image](https://cloud.sylabs.io/library/returnproject/default/makedatacube) to Singularity Cloud Services.
 You can use: